yinacobian/cheesecake-phage/README.md

 ### 2. Edit the name of your phage genome

-Open the phage genome file in a text editor (for example Notepad++ https://notepad-plus-plus.org/downloads/ )
+Open the phage genome file in a text editor (for example Notepad++ https://notepad-plus-plus.org/downloads/ , or notepad)

+Modify the first line to the name you want.
+Do not use special characters (like ampersand, tilde, hashtag, etc..)

+>Phage_Cheesecake

 ### 3. Phage genome annotation